Publications

 Wet oxidation of AlGaAs vs. AlAs: A little gallium is good

-The differences between buried oxides converted from AlGaAs alloys versus AlAs using selective wet oxidation were reported.
-The buried oxides formed from the wet oxidation of AlGaAs alloys, rather than AlAs, were found to be superior in terms of oxidation isotropy, mechanical stability, and strain.
-The vertical cavity surface emitting lasers (VCSELs) using AlGaAs oxide layers as current apertures had shown promising reliability as compared to VCSELs using AlAs layers.
-Comparisons of lifetime data for VCSELs with differing oxide layers are presented.
-The beneficial properties of oxides converted from AlGaAs alloys were found to provide robust device processing of reliable VCSELs and may play an important role in other advanced optoelectronic devices.
+Buried oxides formed from the wet oxidation of AlGaAs alloys, rather than AlAs, are found to be superior in terms of oxidation isotropy, mechanical stability, and strain.
+It is not surprising that vertical-cavity surface-emitting lasers (VCSELs) using AlGaAs oxide layers as current apertures have shown promising reliability as compared to VCSELs using AlAs layers.
+Comparisons of lifetime data for VCSELs with differing oxide layers is presented.
+The beneficial properties of oxides converted from AlGaAs alloys are found to provide robust device processing of reliable VCSELs and may play an important role in other advanced optoelectronic devices.

 More Details